8 Closet Alternatives That Save Space & Look Great!

 Floating shelves can be quite expensive, but you can easily make your own with some screws, PVC pipes and wood, or even use vintage crates or wooden boxes stacked over each other.

 Paint them in fun colors to add a splash of color to your room, or have them blend in with the wall for a classy finish.
+What's nice is you don't have to worry about the flooring for your closet either, since it'l already be taken care of by your bedroom's carpeting or hardwood.

 If you have absolutely no space to fit any additional furniture for clothes storage, turn to your bed—headboard closets are a super-efficient and space-saving alternative to a closet.